-7.1 Digital Equity Plan Statutory Requirements
+7.1 Digital Equity Plan Statutory Components

-The statutory requirements for the contents of State Digital Equity Plans are set forth in Section 60304(c)(1) of the Infrastructure Act, and are listed below and in Section IV.C.1.b.i of the SDEPG NOFO:
+The statutory components for the contents of Digital Equity Plans are set forth in Section 60304(c)(1) of the Infrastructure Act, and are listed below and in Section IV.C.1.b.i of the State Digital Equity Planning Grant NOFO.
+For the purposes of this document, the word "State" has been modified to "Territory" when referencing NOFO language.

-- 1. Identification of barriers to digital equity faced by Covered Populations in the State. - 2.
-Measurable objectives for documenting and promoting, among each Covered Population located in that State - a.
+- 1. Identification of barriers to digital equity faced by Covered Populations in the Territory. - 2.
+Measurable objectives for documenting and promoting, among each Covered Population located in that Territory - a.
 The availability of, and affordability of access to, fixed and wireless broadband - b. technology; - c.
 The online accessibility and inclusivity of public resources and services; - d.
 Digital literacy; - e.
 Awareness of, and the use of, measures to secure the online privacy of, and cybersecurity with respect to, an individual; and - f.
 The availability and affordability of consumer devices and technical support for those devices. - 3.
-An assessment of how the measurable objectives identified in item 2 above will impact and interact with the State's - a.
+An assessment of how the measurable objectives identified in item 2 above will impact and interact with the Territory's - a.
 Economic and workforce development goals, plans, and outcomes; - b.
-Educational outcomes; - c.
+Educational outcomes: - c.
 Health outcomes; - d.
 Civic and social engagement; and - e.
 Delivery of other essential services. - 4.
-In order to achieve the measurable objectives identified in item 2 above, a description of how the State plans to collaborate with key stakeholders in the State, which may include - a.
+In order to achieve the measurable objectives identified in item 2 above, a description of how the Territory plans to collaborate with key stakeholders in the Territory, which may include - a.
 Community anchor institutions; - b.
 County and municipal governments; - c.
 Local educational agencies; - d.
 Where applicable, Indian Tribes, Alaska Native entities, or Native Hawaiian organizations; - e.
 Nonprofit organizations; - f.
 Organizations that represent - i.
 Individuals with disabilities, including organizations that represent children with disabilities;

 - ii.
 Aging Individuals; - iii.
 Individuals with language barriers, including- - 1.
 Individuals who are English learners; and - 2.
 Individuals who have low levels of literacy; - iv.
 Veterans; and - v.
-Individuals in that State who are incarcerated in facilities other than Federal correctional facilities; - g.
+Individuals in that Territory who are incarcerated in facilities other than Federal correctional facilities; - g.
 Civil rights organizations; - h.
-Entities that carry out workforce development programs; - i.
-Agencies of the State that are responsible for administering or supervising adult education and literacy activities in the State; - j.
-Public housing authorities in the State; and - k.
+Entities that carry out workforce development programs; - Agencies of the Territory that are responsible for administering or supervising adult education and literacy activities in the Territory; - j.
+Public housing authorities in the Territory; and - k.
 A partnership between any of the entities described in clauses (a) through (k). - 5.
 A list of organizations with which the Administering Entity for the State collaborated in developing the Plan.

-7.2 Digital Equity Plan Additional Requirements
+7.2 Digital Equity Plan Additional Components

-In addition to the above requirements, the State Digital Equity Plan developed with planning grant funds shall, at a minimum, include the following:
+In addition to the above components, the State Digital Equity Plan developed with planning grant funds shall, at a minimum, include the following: